Natfan/work/btec/18/1/writeup.md

 A way to fix this issue is to have a well documented naming schema to ensure that all entries follow a strict standard, and are even rejected if they are incorrect.
 This leads me into my second potential error: poor documentation.

+#### Poor Documentation
-Poor documentation is a large issue as it makes certain employees indespensable.
+Poor documentation is a large issue as it makes certain employees indispensable.
 This means that when they leave the company, all of their knowledge of the system will leave with them.
 This can result in customers not getting the correct orders or information being deleted.
 A way to solve this issue is to document the way that the database is laid out.
 An example of some well documented database variables is as follows:

 | Name | Description |
 |-|-|